We left a city on the West Coast of British Columbia to make our homestead in the Cariboo region of British Columbia (Canadian gardening Zone 3).

 While we sit, we can listen to the birds, often watch deer in our pasture and hear the coyotes calling each other.

 Spring, Summer and Fall usually find us working outside most of the day.
-Between 2 large vegetable gardens, one fruit and berry bed, a rhubarb patch, and a barn full of chickens, pigs and meat birds….well, we are kept busy.
+Between 2 large vegetable gardens, growing fruit trees and berry bed, a rhubarb patch, and a barn full of chickens, pigs and meat birds, we are kept busy.

 When we aren’t working in the yard, we can be found exploring some of the many beautiful lakes in the Cariboo.
 We love fishing and often end up the year with many half-pint jars full of home smoked and canned trout.